lukevella/rallly/README.md

 Rallly is a free collaborative scheduling service that helps you and your friends vote on a date to host an event.
 The application has been developed with the [MEAN](http://en.wikipedia.org/wiki/MEAN) stack of technologies.

-## Geting Started Quickly with Docker
+## Getting Started Quickly with Docker
 *This assumes that you have Docker installed*

 To get started quickly and easily, simply run the following: